 The rest of this paper is organized as follows.
 In Section II, we introduce models and network inference.
 In Sections III and IV, we present our findings and prove the results, respectively.
 Then, in Section V, we discuss the simulation results.
-Finally, we summarize the conclusions in Section VI.
+Section VI, we present related work.
+Finally, we summarize the conclusions in Section VII.